openfaas/faas/README.md

 ![OpenFaaS Logo](https://blog.alexellis.io/content/images/2017/08/faas_side.png)

-OpenFaaS (Functions as a Service) is a framework for building serverless functions with Docker which has first class support for metrics.
+OpenFaaS (Functions as a Service) is a framework for building serverless functions with Docker and Kubernetes which has first class support for metrics.
 Any process can be packaged as a function enabling you to consume a range of web events without repetitive boiler-plate coding.

 [![Twitter URL](https://img.shields.io/twitter/url/https/twitter.com/fold_left.svg?style=social&label=Follow%20%40openfaas)](https://twitter.com/openfaas)